-Philosophical responses to a fb group of devotees who use the name, the teaching and even terminology of Platon, but have no idea of them and they refuse to study and accept them.
+Philosophical responses to a FB group of devotees who use the name, the teaching, and even terminology of Platon, but have no idea of them and they refuse to study and accept them.

-In the current article, I have tried to present basic Platonic theories on the subject of piety and the Goddess Hekate, in the most plain and simple way possible.
+In the current article, I have tried to present basic Platonic theories on the subject of piety and the Goddess Hekate, in the plainest and simple way possible.
 It was written after a period of reading a lot on Platonism and introspecting things that I experienced often, online.
-They prove certain things that both Eirini and I have talked and written in the past.
+They prove certain things that both Eirini and I have talked about and written in the past.
 Take your time, make a coffee and then read the following paragraphs.

 "You cannot enter the same river twice."

 This is a riddle from the pre-Socratic Heracleitos, but what does it mean?
 Heracleitos said that everything moves, just like the river moves.
 He means that nothing remains the same and what he examines is our world, the one we understand from our senses.
 So, we can assume that the Goddess changes, right?

 No. Matter is mortal.
 The mortal things change, not the immortal.
 This very simple teaching of ancient Platonic philosophy got me in a lot of trouble when I was in Hekate-related groups, as most modern devotees do not have the patience to read and understand ancient philosophy and they are ready to arm and shoot those who study ancient texts.
 When someone insists on constantly holding the lantern to people who want to remain blind, confusion and disagreements are unavoidable.
 If those situations continue, breakups are sure and also lies, cliques and drama.
 But, we are talking about ancient philosophy.
 We have to learn and respect a system, in order to use it effectively.
 Ancient theology was formed from philosophers and it was used by everyday people.
 Folk people respected philosophers, just like in our days, we respect the authors of well-written and documented books, papers, research.